 - Only available on Windows

-This screen capture software allows users to set customer watermarks and color effects.
+This software allows users to set customer watermarks and color effects.
 It can even detect text in screenshots and copy it to the clipboard.
-Once videos are completed, users can either save them in a few different file formats or upload directly to many different sites including Google Photos, Twitter, Imgur, Flickr, and more.
+Once videos are completed, users can either save them in a few different file formats or upload them directly to many different sites, including Google Photos, Twitter, Imgur, Flickr, and more.